 - While one of the most exciting 8,000-meter peaks, with steep ascends, exposed edges, and rock climbing on the peak pyramid, Makalu is also not dangerous via its normal route.

-- The climbing is divided into three sections: easy glacier climbing on the lower slopes; steep snow and ice climbing to the Makalu-La saddle, and snow slopes to the steep French Couloir and a finish up a rocky ridge to the peak
+- The climbing is divided into three sections: easy glacier climbing on the lower slopes, steep snow and ice climbing to the Makalu-La saddle, snow slopes to the steep French Couloir, and a rocky ridge to the peak.

 5. Cho Oyu (8,201 Meters) - Sixth Highest Mountain

 Cho Oyu is the sixth highest peak in the world, situated on a short distance to the west from Everest and Lhotse.
-It has an altitude of 8201 meters and lies in the Khumbu region of Eastern Nepal.
+It has an altitude of 8,201 meters and lies in the Khumbu region of Eastern Nepal.
 Cho Oyu is translated as "Turquoise Goddess" in Tibetan.
-The towering peak stands with the Everest above the surrounding peaks.
-It became known landmark to climbers climbing the Everest’s North Face.
-On the west side of Cho Oyu is the Nangpa La, famous for being the easiest 8000m peak for trekkers.
+The towering peak stands with Everest above the surrounding peaks.
+It became a known landmark to climbers climbing Everest’s North Face.
+On the west side of Cho Oyu is the Nangpa La, famous for being the easiest 8,000 meters peak for trekkers.

-Cho Oyu is the easiest of the 8000m peak to summit because of the slight slopes.
+Cho Oyu is the easiest of the 8,000 meters peak to summit because of the slight slopes.
 The Cho Oyu is only a couple of kilometers away from Nangpa La Pass, the major trading hub of Tibet and Khumbu Sherpa.

 Major Facts of Mt Cho Oyu

-- The climber also experience of high mountaineering and skill of climbing too
+- The climber also experience high mountaineering and skill of climbing too

 - Cho Oyu expedition offers the chances to explore Cho Oyu National Park and its beautiful view around there